WebAssembly/interface-types/proposals/interface-types/CanonicalABI.md

     # un-forgeability is discussed later.
     handle => [i32]

-    # Buffers are represented as a pointer/length when passing to an import
+    # Buffers are represented as three i32 values when passing to an import
     # and as an integer handle when receiving as part of an export.
+For more
+    # information on its representation in imports see the comments in `lift`
+    # below.
     push-buffer | pull-buffer =>
       if direction == "import":
         [i32, i32, i32]